JCSDA/CRTMv3/README.md

 Configuration
 -------------
-Unlike version 2.4.0, the "`fix/`" directory is now provided in the CRTM via git-LFS.
+At present, the 'fix/' directory is provided through ftp, rather than git-LFS.
+We're working on a way to make the process of getting binary data equitable and easy for all users.

 The files therein are gzipped (*.gz extension).
-Uncompress_Binary_Files.sh script will traverse and gunzip all of the files.
+Use the Get_CRTM_Binary_Files.sh script to obtain and unpack the dataset.

 At the top level (`crtm/`), the `configuration` directory contains the various compiler-specific configuration files.
 <pre>